Selim-rtx/fall-detection-with-jetson-nano/README.md

 In you project folder, create a folder named dataset, in which you will create two other folders, one named falling and the other not_falling, to put in the first one the videos of people falling and the second for people just walking and sitting.

 For this project I used a dataset provided on [Détection de chutes (2014)](https://search-data.ubfc.fr/ub/FR-13002091000019-2024-04-09_Fall-Detection-Dataset.html)

-Référence : "I. Charfi, J. Mitéran, J. Dubois, M. Atri, R. Tourki, "Optimised spatio-temporal descriptors for real-time fall detection comparison of SVM and Adaboost based classification", Journal of Electronic Imaging (JEI), Vol.22.
+Reference : "I. Charfi, J. Mitéran, J. Dubois, M. Atri, R. Tourki, "Optimised spatio-temporal descriptors for real-time fall detection comparison of SVM and Adaboost based classification", Journal of Electronic Imaging (JEI), Vol.22.
 Issue.4, pp.17, October 2013. "

 Videos are provided in avi format and you will have to convert them into mp4 format to be process by GStreamer.

 ### Installing